arez/arez/docs/computed_values.md

 * **onDispose**: This callback is invoked when the computed value is disposed.
 This callback is used to release resources (i.e. event listeners) that have been allocated in other callbacks.

-The {@api_url: ComputedValue} class is a relatively low-level primitive and users typically use higher level constructs such as the [@Computed](at_computed.md) annotation.